-Many mental health providers send questionnaires before your first appointment.
+Many behavioral health providers send questionnaires before your first appointment.
 Filling these out ahead of time lets your provider learn a bit about you and your background.

 When the time comes for your appointment, find a quiet location where you can have a private conversation.
 The fewer the distractions, the more valuable your session will be.

 You might feel a little anxious about seeing a behavioral health provider for the first time.
 But it’s often easier when you can do it from the comfort and safety of your own home.
 And most people who see a behavioral health professional are glad they did.
 “That individual is there to listen to you, to understand your challenges and to help you make a plan for next steps,” Walters says.
 “It’s one more piece of the puzzle in taking care of your overall health.”